-As explored in a companion documentary to this film that you can watch here, Jon Deak’s The Passion of Scrooge feels like a pinnacle not only of Jon Deak’s work, but also of Charles Dickens’ own, transfiguring his old literary masterpiece into this consummate medium of opera.
+As explored in a companion documentary to this film that you can watch here, Jon Deak’s The Passion of Scrooge feels like a pinnacle not only of Jon Deak’s work, but also of Charles Dickens’ own, transfiguring the venerable literary masterpiece into this consummate medium of opera.
 Jon’s score combines emphatically contemporary idioms, with classically tonal and unambiguously emotional arcs.
 Musical leitmotifs shape the instrumental parts (and the musicians who play them) into narrative characters, deploying Jon’s distinctive technique of “Sprechspiel” (“Speak-playing”).
 Inventive and endlessly fresh, these compositional values also align with the old-time virtue of radio plays, where the listener was freer to roam in imagination…and visualization.

 Adapting any opera to film runs the risk of neglecting that essential virtue, especially from the “musicals” playbook: a movie musical usually materializes music into the precise world of its story, from costumes to sets to locations.
 What ultimately evolved as a guiding instinct for this adaptation, though, began years ago from the film project that first introduced me to the 21st Century Consort and baritone William Sharp: my documentary portrait of composer Samuel Barber (samuelbarberfilm.com).
 As Bill and the Consort started off the film with Dover Beach, that melancholy masterpiece triggered a fascination that asks: what is the story behind a composer’s work?
 Why such struggle (besides the technical effort)?
 When does a composition become perfected, and who can decide?
 Does life itself decide?
 And why does regret haunt music so much?